Key Performance Metrics

 Other Resources and Emerging Technologies Performance Metrics

-Other resources and emerging technologies such as demand response (“DR”) and energy storage will play integral roles in the grid of the future, while more renewable energy generation is integrated into the grid and the role of fossil fuels is expected to diminish.
+Other resources and emerging technologies such as demand response ("DR") and energy storage will play integral roles in the grid of the future, while more renewable energy generation is integrated into the grid and the role of fossil fuels is expected to diminish.
 A balanced portfolio of firm, intermittent, utility scale and distributed generation and storage resources will mitigate system risks related to reliability and resiliency, and provide solutions for customers.
-The Companies will continue to ensure a high level of system reliability under the new, higher-renewable regime, using as ancillary services1 both generation units and grid service resources, such as energy storage technologies and DR. The following reports the Hawaiian Electric Companies’ DR and energy storage metrics.
+The Companies will continue to ensure a high level of system reliability under the new, higher-renewable regime, using as ancillary services 1 both generation units and grid service resources, such as energy storage technologies and DR. The following reports the Hawaiian Electric Companies' DR and energy storage metrics.

 1 Ancillary services are those services other than pure energy delivery, which are necessary to maintain reliable operation of the power system.
 The design and operation of the power system must ensure sufficient resources are available to provide necessary ancillary services for adequate reliability.
 Historically, generating assets provided ancillary services.
 Today, new types of resources can also be considered for ancillary services, including DR and storage.

 DR refers to actions by customers that change their consumption (demand) of electric power in response to price signals, incentives, or directions from grid operators.
-As Hawaii continues to increase its reliance on variable renewable energy, it will be harder for the Companies’ System Operators to maintain the stability of the state’s electricity grids.
+As Hawaii continues to increase its reliance on variable renewable energy, it will be harder for the Companies' System Operators to maintain the stability of the state's electricity grids.
 DR programs give grid operators more flexibility when balancing supply and demand.
-DR may contribute to meeting grid service requirements,2 such as contributing to capacity or ancillary services such as, regulating reserve, contingency reserve, and non-spinning reserve.
+DR may contribute to meeting grid service requirements, 2 such as contributing to capacity or ancillary services such as, regulating reserve, contingency reserve, and non-spinning reserve.

 In July 2014, in accordance with Hawaii Public Utilities Commission ("PUC") policy guidelines and directives (Order No. 32054), the Hawaiian Electric Companies submitted an Integrated Demand Response Portfolio Plan ("IDRPP"), proposing to implement a portfolio of DR programs that appeals to a wide variety of residential and commercial customers, reduces energy supply costs, increases the effective use of renewable energy, increases system reliability, and enhances customer choice.
 The resulting increased operational flexibility will support the integration of additional renewable resources and address a changing profile of energy demand created by the growth in distributed resources.
 The Companies proposed a company-wide implementation, transitioning from existing programs to a new DR portfolio.

 In February 2017, the Companies filed an application with the PUC to seek approval of the underlying proposed tariff structure for the grid services that will serve as the basis for the portfolio of DR programs.
 In January 2018, the Public Utilities Commission approved the DR portfolio to proceed.
 The Companies have executed an aggregator contract in 1st quarter of 2019.
 Pending Commission approval to proceed, the Companies will initiate the implementation of the DR portfolio.